top of page

 My goal was to design a modern, sustainable, and luxurious home that would feel both striking and deeply comfortable.

 I’ve always been passionate about sustainable design.
-The challenge here was blending raw, industrial materials like steel, concrete, glass with warmth and character.
-Recycled timber and natural stone helped soften the lines, while soft neutral tones gave the home a calm, resort-like atmosphere.
+The challenge here was blending raw, industrial materials like steel, concrete, and glass with warmth and character.
+Recycled timber and natural stone helped soften the lines, while soft neutral tones created a calm, resort-like atmosphere.

 The swimming pool became the centrepiece of the design.
 Every main living area opens toward the water, creating a private oasis that glows with reflected light and connects the home to its landscape.